Kanchenjunga Base Camp Trekking - 24 Days

 What is the best season or month for trekking to Kanchenjunga Base Camp?

-The autumn and spring seasons are the best and ideal time for completing or starting this trek.
+The autumn and spring seasons are the best and ideal times for completing or starting this trek.
 Autumn season lasts from September to November, while spring season lasts from March to May.

 The weather is normally consistent and clear during the fall season, with warm temperatures during the day and lower temperatures at night.
 The sky are also clear, allowing for spectacular vistas of the neighboring mountains.